Vaeldren/BLAZBLUE-FRAME-DATA/README.md

 * Add pagination, filtering, and sorting for API responses (e.g., filter moves by frame properties).

-* Explore incorporating this API into a Discord bot (optional).
+* Explore incorporating this API into a Discord bot.